2010 Minnesota Vikings season: Week 15: vs. Chicago Bears

 The Vikings' 14th game was a division rivalry rematch against the Bears at TCF Bank Stadium which was played on Monday Night.
-In the first quarter the Vikings took the lead with QB Brett Favre throwing a 23-yard TD pass to WR Percy Harvin.
-However, they failed to maintain this lead after kickier Robbie Gould made a 29-yard field goal, followed by QB Jay Cutler completing a 67 and a 15-yard TD pass to wide receivers Johnny Knox and Devin Hester respectively, then with Gould nailing a 23-yard field goal.
+In the first quarter the Vikings took the lead with quarterback Brett Favre throwing a 23-yard touchdown pass to wide receiver Percy Harvin.
+However, they failed to maintain this lead after kickier Robbie Gould made a 29-yard field goal, followed by quarterback Jay Cutler completing a 67 and a 15-yard touchdown pass to wide receivers Johnny Knox and Devin Hester respectively, then with Gould nailing a 23-yard field goal.
 The Vikings caused more problems after a three-and-out converted into a 64-yard punt return for a touchdown by Hester.
-They tried to break the lead with QB Joe Webb scrambling 13 yards for a touchdown, but they continued to struggle after Cutler got a 9-yard TD pass to WR Rashied Davis, followed by Gould hitting a 34 and a 20-yard field goal.
+They tried to break the lead with quarterback Joe Webb scrambling 13 yards for a touchdown, but they continued to struggle after Cutler got a 9-yard touchdown pass to wide receiver Rashied Davis, followed by Gould hitting a 34 and a 20-yard field goal.
 The loss dropped the Vikings to 5–9, securing them their first losing season since 2006.

 Week 16: at Philadelphia Eagles

-The December 2010 North American blizzard postponed the game until Tuesday, December 28, 2010 at 8:00 p.m.
+The December 2010 North American blizzard postponed the game until Tuesday, December 28, 2010, at 8:00 p.m.
 The NFL postponed the game shortly after noon, even before there was any snow accumulation in Philadelphia, after Philadelphia Mayor Michael Nutter declared a snow emergency for the city.
 This was the 20th NFL game to be played on a Tuesday, and the first since 1946.
 This was also the first Tuesday game in Vikings franchise history.

 Trying to snap a two-game losing streak, the Vikings flew to Lincoln Financial Field for a Week 16 intraconference duel with the Philadelphia Eagles on Tuesday night.
 Minnesota trailed in the first quarter as Eagles quarterback Michael Vick completed a 3-yard touchdown pass to tight end Clay Harbor.
 The Vikings answered in the second quarter with cornerback Antoine Winfield returning a fumble 45 yards for a touchdown.

 Minnesota took the lead in the third quarter with a 30-yard field goal from kicker Ryan Longwell, followed by a 9-yard touchdown run from rookie quarterback Joe Webb.
 Philadelphia struck back with Vick getting a 10-yard touchdown run which cut the lead to a field goal, but the Vikings came right back with a 1-yard touchdown run from running back Adrian Peterson.